Married at First Sight (American TV series): Season 8

 Stephanie and AJ are still married.
 In 2021, after 3 years of marriage, the couple relocated to Key West, Florida.

 Kristine and Keith are still married.
 In April 2019, after 8 months of marriage, the couple bought a house.

 Jasmine is now in a relationship, though her marital status in unknown.
 She welcomed her first child, a son, in December 2020.
 As of 2021, Will is still single.

 As of 2021, Kate is still single.
 In early 2021, Luke was in a relationship, however, due to lack of social media posts in recent months, the status of that relationship is currently unknown.

 Season 9

 The ninth season featured couples from Charlotte, North Carolina and premiered on June 12, 2019.
-Dr. Jessica Griffin did not return after revealing she was in a relationship with Season 6 cast member Jon Francetic, with the couple later getting engaged and going into business together.
-She was replaced by relationship expert Dr. Viviana Coles.
+Jessica Griffin did not return after revealing she was in a relationship with Season 6 cast member Jon Francetic, with the couple later getting engaged and going into business together.
+She was replaced by relationship expert Viviana Coles.
 The couples were: